pj1911/my-wiki/docs/Transformers-2-NLP.md

 whole system.
 In the adaptive case, the embedding layer can be initialized with random weights or with a standard pre-trained embedding matrix.

+## Tokenization

+A fixed dictionary of whole words has problems.
+It cannot handle unseen or misspelled words, and it ignores punctuation and other character sequences such as computer code.

+A pure character-level approach fixes these issues by defining the dictionary as all characters: upper- and lower-case letters, digits, punctuation, and white-space symbols such as spaces and tabs.
+But this approach throws away explicit word structure.
+The neural network must then learn words from raw characters, and the sequence becomes much longer, increasing computation.

+We can combine the advantages of word- and character-level views by adding a pre-processing step called *tokenization*.
+This converts the original string of words and punctuation symbols into a string of *tokens*.
+Tokens are short character sequences.
+They may be complete common words, fragments of longer words, or even individual characters, which can be combined to represent rare words.
+Tokenization naturally handles punctuation, computer code, and other symbol sequences.
+It can also extend to other modalities such as images.
+Variants of the same word can share tokens: for example, 'cook', 'cooks', 'cooked', 'cooking', and 'cooker' can all include the token 'cook', so their representations are related.

+There are many tokenization methods.
+One important example is byte pair encoding (BPE), originally used for data compression and adapted to text by merging characters instead of bytes.
+The procedure is:

+1. Start with a token list that contains all individual characters.
+2. In a large text corpus, find the most frequent adjacent pair of tokens.
+3. Replace each occurrence of this pair with a new, single token.
+4. To avoid merging across word boundaries, do not create a new token from a pair if the second token begins with a white-space character.
+5. Repeat the merge steps

+Initially, the number of tokens in the vocabulary equals the number of distinct characters, which is small.
+As merges are applied, the vocabulary size grows.
+If we continue long enough, the tokens approach whole words.
+In practice, we fix a maximum vocabulary size in advance as a compromise between character- level and word-level representations and stop the algorithm when this size is reached.

+In most deep learning applications to natural language, input text is first mapped to a tokenized sequence.
+However, for the rest of this chapter we will use word-level representations because they make the main ideas easier to present.

+## Bag of words

+The task is to calculate the likelihood (probability) of a specific sequence of words occurring.
+We now model the joint distribution \(p(\mathbf{x}_1,\ldots,\mathbf{x}_N)\) of this ordered sequence of vectors (words/ token in our case).
+The simplest assumption is that all words are drawn independently from the same distribution (ignoring the order).
+Then

+$$
+p(\mathbf{x}_1,\ldots,\mathbf{x}_N)
+= \prod_{n=1}^N p(\mathbf{x}_n).
+\tag{12.28}
+$$

+The distribution \(p(\mathbf{x})\) is the same for all positions or tokens and can be represented as a table of probabilities over the dictionary of words or tokens where each word or token has a fixed probability independent of its position.
+The maximum-likelihood estimate simply sets each table entry equal to the fraction of times that word occurs in the training set.
+This is called a bag of words model because it ignores word order completely.

+We can use the bag-of-words idea to build a simple text classifier.
+For instance, in sentiment analysis a review is classified as positive or negative.
+The naive Bayes classifier assumes that, within each class \(C_k\), the words are independent, but that each class has its own distribution.
+Thus

+$$
+p(\mathbf{x}_1,\ldots,\mathbf{x}_N \mid C_k)
+= \prod_{n=1}^N p(\mathbf{x}_n \mid C_k).
+\tag{12.29}
+$$

+With prior class probabilities \(p(C_k)\), the posterior for a new sequence is

+$$
+p(C_k \mid \mathbf{x}_1,\ldots,\mathbf{x}_N)
+\propto p(C_k) \prod_{n=1}^N p(\mathbf{x}_n \mid C_k).
+\tag{12.30}
+$$

+Both the class-conditional distributions \(p(\mathbf{x}\mid C_k)\) and the priors
+\(p(C_k)\) can be estimated from training frequencies.
+For a new sequence, we multiply the corresponding table entries to obtain posterior scores.
+If a word appears in the test set but never appeared in the training set for a given class, then its estimated probability for that class is zero, and the whole product becomes zero.
+To avoid this, the probability tables are usually smoothed after training by adding a small amount of probability uniformly across all entries so that no entry is exactly zero.

+## References
+- Bishop, C. M., & Bishop, H. (2023).
+Transformers.
+In Deep Learning: Foundations and Concepts (pp. 357-406).
+Cham: Springer International Publishing.